 To negotiate a franchise agreement, the potential franchisee needs to fully understand the terminology used in the franchising industry.
 Often, new franchisees misunderstand the terms ‘Franchise Fee’, ‘Royalty Fee’, ‘License’ and ‘Marketing Fee’.
 Once understood, the potential franchisee can better negotiate the agreement and furthermore save a significant amount of money over time.
 This article is designed to teach the new entrepreneur about these terms and how the fees or rates are structured.

 It is no secret; I am here to help the potential franchisee in their quest to be successful business entrepreneur.
 The franchiser has invested tens of thousands of dollars in legal and licensing fees to create a franchise agreement.
 The franchisee doesn’t have those types of dollars to review and negotiate a fair business contract.
-So to save the entrepreneur time and money, I have written a series of articles about the franchise agreement.
+To save the entrepreneur time and money, I have written a series of articles about the franchise agreement.
 Read the series and then find an attorney familiar with franchise law and negotiate with authority in settling with the franchiser.
 THERE IS NO SUBSTITUTE FOR GOOD LEGAL COUNSEL.
 FIND A GOOD ATTORNEY THAT UNDERSTANDS FRANCHISE LAW.

-The following sections describe and illustrate the four key terms in a franchise agreement:
+The following sections describe and illustrate the four key terms in a franchise agreement.

 The Franchise Fee